top of page

 Associate yourselves, O ye people, and ye shall be broken in pieces; and give ear, all ye of far countries: gird yourselves, and ye shall be broken in pieces; gird yourselves, and ye shall be broken in pieces.
 Take counsel together, and it shall come to nought; speak the word, and it shall not stand: for God is with us.
 (Isaiah 8:10)

 Rise up in the authority of the Lord Jesus Christ and declare that no illegitimate force or power will hold dominion over your life.
-You will see the very powers that threaten you will begin to back off in the name of the Lord!
+You will see the very powers that threaten you begin to back off in the name of the Lord!

 And from thenceforth Pilate sought to release him.”
 (John 19:12)